-"I'm more hopeful because the type of procedure I'm getting, I've seen guys who've had
+"I'm more hopeful because the type of procedure I'm getting, I've seen guys who've had it," Hudson said.

 Hudson sat out 11 games in November before attempting to play through the pain.
 He used steaming heating pads to try to loosen up the joint before games but to no avail.
 He's totaled 94 minutes in nine games with the Warriors, averaging 3.1 points, 1.0 assists and 0.8 rebounds.

 In one respect, the surgery was good news for Hudson.
 One of the other procedures that doctors discussed with him involved a recovery time of 12 to 18 months, something that would put his NBA career in jeopardy.
 With the shorter recovery time of the arthroscopic procedure, Hudson should be ready to go next season.